turingschool/backend-curriculum-site/module3/slides/consuming_apis.md

 ---

+# Today's Agenda

+* Warm Up
+* Lesson Goals
+* User Story
+* Go over what will be need to complete the user story & read some documentation
+* Small group exercise to implement concepts
+* Review of exercise/Questions

+---

 # Warmup

+* How does a developer interact with an API?
-* What is Postman and what is the benefit of using it?
+* What are the benefits of using an API?
-* What is Faraday and why would you use it?

 ---

-# Today's Goals
+# Goals

 * Set up & Configure Faraday within our Rails Application
 * Use Faraday to connect to and retrieve information from a 3rd party external API